nakamotojp/aicodeprep-gui/README.md

 # aicodeprep-gui: The fast context maker

-**Effortlessly prepare and share project code with any AI model, on any OS, from any editor.**
+**Context Engineering basically.. but made effortless! prepare and share project code with any AI model, on any OS, from any editor.**

 [![GitHub stars](https://img.shields.io/github/stars/detroittommy879/aicodeprep-gui.svg?style=social&label=Stars)](https://github.com/detroittommy879/aicodeprep-gui/stargazers)
 [![PyPI version](https://badge.fury.io/py/aicodeprep-gui.svg)](https://badge.fury.io/py/aicodeprep-gui)

 Manually copying and pasting files into AI chatbots is slow, error-prone, and kills your workflow. `aicodeprep-gui` solves this with a sleek, powerful, and blazing-fast desktop application that makes preparing code context a one-click process.

 It is **platform-independent** (Windows, macOS, Linux) and **IDE-independent**.
 Use it alongside VS Code, Cursor, Windsurf, or any other editor.
-It doesn't replace your agent; it superpowers your prompts by giving you perfect, user-curated context every time.
+It doesn't replace your agentic workflow; it works along side it, user-curated context every time.

+AI models get 'dumbed down' the more irrelevant text that gets sent with your prompt - like when you are trying to fix a bug, agents (like Cursor, Cline, etc) will send huge giant pages of text about MCP servers, how to edit files etc all of that is not related to your bug.
+When you use the web chat interfaces, it is clean without any tools, no MCP stuff etc and it can 100% focus on your task.

+This tool allows you to go from project ---> web chat very fast.
+It is designed to remove that friction.
+All the features are to save time and save you from having to do repetitive things.

 ![Screenshot](scrs/n1.png)